 Before joining the Yale faculty in 2013, she held postdoctoral fellowships at the Institute of Fine Arts, New York University and at the John F. Kennedy-Institut für Nordamerikastudien, Freie Universität, Berlin.
 Her work has been supported by the Andrew W. Mellon Foundation, the Wyeth Foundation, Dumbarton Oaks, and the Terra Foundation for American Art.

-At Yale, Raab teaches courses on eighteenth-, nineteenth-, and twentieth-century American art and the history of photography, often based on university collections.
-Her courses explore topics such as the material histories of photography, contested monuments, the intersections between race, violence, art, and memory, natural history and the construction of citizenship, the art of scientific expeditions, landscape theory, the ethics of photojournalism, and twentieth-century modernisms.
+At Yale, Raab teaches courses on American art and the history of photography, most often based on university collections.
+Her courses explore topics such as the material histories of photography, contested monuments, the representation of nature, landscape theory, photojournalism, and the relationship between art and extraction.
 She is an affiliated faculty member of both the programs in the History of Science and Medicine and Public Humanities, and has served on the steering committee of the Yale Environmental Humanities Program since its inception in 2017.